aembke/fred.rs/bin/benchmark/README.md

 Redis includes a [benchmarking tool](https://redis.io/docs/management/optimization/benchmarks/) that can be used to measure the throughput of a client/connection pool.
 This module attempts to reproduce the same process with Tokio and Fred.

-The strategy used here is pretty straightforward - we use an atomic global counter and spawn `-c` Tokio tasks that fight over `-P` clients in order to send `-n` total `INCR` commands to the server as quickly as possible.
+The general strategy involves using an atomic global counter and spawning `-c` Tokio tasks that fight over `-P` clients in order to send `-n` total `INCR` commands to the server as quickly as possible.

 Each of the `-c` Tokio tasks use a different random key so commands are uniformly distributed across a cluster or replica set.